Jinglemisk/renee/README.md

 ## What is Renee?

-Renee is a framework for building turn-based games designed from the ground up for AI-assisted development.
+Renee is a genre-agnostic framework for turn-based games designed specifically for AI-assisted development, prioritizing machine-parseable architecture and standard Python logic over traditional human-centric GUIs.
+It facilitates autonomous code generation and testing through self-describing schemas, intent-based validation, and deterministic simulation tools like snapshotting and rollbacks.

 Traditional game engines assume human developers with GUIs and documentation.
-Renee assumes your co-developer is an AI coding agent.
+Renee assumes your co-developer (or even the only developer) is an AI coding agent.

 ## Documentation